 Abstract

-Armed conflicts such as the Russia-Ukraine war force millions of people to flee from their homes, with many seeking refuge within the borders of their country.
-Estimating the numbers and whereabouts of internally displaced people (IDP) is therefore paramount to providing targeted humanitarian assistance.
-Unfortunately, especially in a conflict or disaster setting, on-the-ground data collection is often inadequate to provide accurate and timely information.
-In contrast, non- traditional data sources such as satellite imagery offer the possibility to sidestep some of the challenges and help to improve our understanding of the dynamics of IDPs, and hence, provide better assistance.
-Our motivating question was to evaluate whether internal displacement patterns can be estimated from the spatial-temporal changes in the car counts obtained from multi-temporal satellite imagery.
-To do so, we collected over 1000 very-high-resolution images for the main urban areas in Ukraine over the period 2019-2022.
-To these satellite images, we subsequently applied a state-of-the-art computer vision model to detect and count cars.
-These were then linked to gridded population data in order to predict internal displacements through either a ratio or non-linear models.
-Our findings suggest a clear East-to-West movement of cars in the first months following the start of the war (24 February 2022).
-Data sparsity nevertheless prevented any fine-grained evaluation, which propagated to the level of the IDP prediction.
-For most of the applicable cities, we could distinguish a clear positive and non-linear trend between the number of people and cars.
-This allowed us to predict, to some extent, the sub-national people dynamics during the War and also suggested an East-to-West movement.
-While we present a resource-saving and innovative approach to estimate IDPs, it should be acknowledged that satellite imagery and current computer vision models present some shortcomings that could mask detailed IDPs dynamics.
-We end this article by discussing these aspects in more detail and by outlining opportunities for future research.
+Estimating the numbers and whereabouts of internally displaced people (IDP) is paramount to providing targeted humanitarian assistance.
+In conflict settings like the ongoing Russia-Ukraine war, on-the-ground data collection is nevertheless often inadequate to provide accurate and timely information.
+Satellite imagery may sidestep some of these challenges and enhance our understanding of the IDP dynamics.
+Our study thus aimed to evaluate whether internal displacement patterns can be estimated from changes in car counts using multi-temporal satellite imagery.
+We collected over 1000 very-high-resolution images across Ukrainian cities between 2019-2022, to which we applied a state-of-the-art computer vision model to detect and count cars.
+These counts were then linked to population data to predict displacements through ratio or non-linear models.
+Our findings suggest a clear East-to-West movement of cars in the first months following the war’s onset.
+Despite data sparsity hindered fine-grained evaluation, we distinguished a clear positive and non-linear trend between the number of people and cars in most cities, which further allowed to predict the sub-national people dynamics.
+While our approachis resource-saving and innovative, satellite imagery and computer vision models present some shortcomings that could mask detailed IDPs dynamics.
+We conclude by discussing these limitations and outline future research opportunities.

-Keywords: Car Detection, Remote Sensing, Satellite Imagery, Convolutional Neural Network, Crisis Response, Internal Displacement, Migration, Societal Computing
+Keywords: Car Detection, Satellite Imagery, Convolutional Neural Network, Crisis Response, Migration, Societal Computing

 Main